shardulsrivastava/shardulsrivastava.github.io/_posts/2021-08-17-eks-iam-deep-dive.md

 One way to overcome this problem is to create a separate node group for the CI server. ( Use [taints](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/#concepts) and [affinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#node-affinity) to ensure only CI pods are deployed on this node group)

-However AWS access is not just required for CI servers, many applications use AWS services such as `S3`, `SQS` and `KMS` and would require fine-grained IAM permissions.
+However AWS access is not just required for CI servers, many applications use AWS services such as `S3`, `SQS`, and `KMS` and would require fine-grained IAM permissions.
 Creating one node group for every such application would not be an ideal solution and can lead to **maintenance issues**, **higher cost**, and **low resource consumption**.

 ![solution](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/b1bzi3gm71dyrfkdfvji.jpeg)